opentrv/OTRadioLink/portableUnitTests/OTV0p2Base/20161009TestData/README.txt

 Comments on this data set for a little over 24h.

+2b hard to detect occupancy at night ~19:XXZ.
 3l hard to detect occupancy all day.
 5s hard to detect occupancy in the evening up to 21:00Z.
 6k generally easy to spot occupancy.